mrl-anomaly/MIT-Anomalous-Data/content/home/welcome.md

   css_class:
 ---

-Welcome to the MRL Time-Series Synthetic Anomalous Event Data Archive.
+Welcome to the MRL Time-Series Synthetic Anomalous Event Data Archive

 You can find two aspects of our work on this page:
 1. Anomalous event synthesizer apparatus
 2. Synthetic dataset